Impact and Benefit

 Impact and Benefit to Prize-winning Institutions

-The Queen’s Anniversary Prizes alumni is a rich and diverse community of universities and colleges spread across the four nations of the UK whose work has been recognised within a wide range of disciplines.
+The Prizes alumni is a rich and diverse community of universities and colleges spread across the four nations of the UK whose work has been recognised within a wide range of disciplines.
 This recognition of unparalleled work in academic fields including arts and humanities, business and the economy, education, health and medicine, engineering and manufacturing, environment and conservation, pure and applied science, and social sciences, has brought significant benefits to the Prize-winning institutions.

 The collective impact of the Prizes across thirty years has significantly and rightly raised the respect with which the UK tertiary education sector as a whole is regarded both at home and abroad.
 Prize-winners speak about the growth in confidence and self-belief among winning teams, and the collective joy of a win for the whole institution, the knock-on effects of which for students, staff and communities is tangible.
 The prestige and morale boost that accompany a Prizes’ win is also cited as a significant factor in staff retention and in recruitment of both staff and students.